 There is no doubt about it… we are a proud Lego household!
 From my 14-year-old to my 7-year-old (and Mom and Dad too!), you’ll find Legos in bedrooms, the play room, on backpacks, playing on video game consoles and tablets, on t-shirts, ringing alarm clocks, on the wrist, and just about anywhere else you can imagine.
 But while building new sets with the instruction manual is fun enough, there are so many other ways to enjoy these amazing toys as well.
-Here are 12 totally awesome ways to think outside the brick!
+Here are 10 totally awesome ways to think outside the brick with legos!

 1. Run, Lego, Run!